LoloDum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of the file hello the same as olleh’s mode
+Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users